GersonLuaReis/object-to-csv/README.md

 See in TheDevTrack.ObjectToCsv.Test an implementation on DateTableTest class.

-Have attention with column attributes, see in the example, all properties what is necessary in csv has an attribute with your name.
+Have attention with column attributes, see in the example, all properties what is necessary in csv has an attribute with a name.